williamrcolwell/ELK-Container-Setup/README.md

 # ELK-Container-Setup

-This repository contains the necessary documents to install an ELK Container/Server
+This repository contains the necessary documents to install an ELK Container/Server.
+Note: any image (.png) file should be opened fully as the Git "preview" will cut off some of the image.

 # Automated ELK Stack Deployment